rob-blackbourn/JetBlack.Caching/README.md

 ### Usage Example

-To whet your appetit, here are some examples.
+To whet your appetite, here are some examples.

 ```cs
 public void UsageExample()